Have questions? Leave your message here or Schedule a quick call with our manager now

 Method Purpose

-order.list Retrieve orders for reconciliation
+order.list Retrieve orders for reporting and reconciliation

-order.info Get detailed order data for risk scoring
+order.info Get order details for payment-related checks

-customer.list Access buyer data for fraud screening
+customer.list Access buyer data for risk analysis

-cart.info Get merchant store configuration
+cart.info Get store information for merchant onboarding

 order.info — request example